 If you plan to visit Canada while you are an international student or scholar at Lewis & Clark, you will need the following:

 - A passport valid for at least six months into the future.

-- Your Form I-20 (or Form IAP-66 for scholars), recently endorsed on the back by International Students and Scholars staff.
-Note that Canadian authorities will NOT issue Canadian visas past the expiration date listed on your I-20.
+- Your Form I-20 (or Form DS-2019 for scholars), recently endorsed on the back by International Students and Scholars staff.

 - Your US F-1 visa (or J-1 visa for scholars) to permit your return to the US.

 - A Canadian entry visa (where required).
 To determine if you need an entry visa to Canada, consult this Visa Information Site.

 - Biometrics (where required).
 You can determine whether you are from a country that is on the Biometrics list by checking here.